In his home, Alber helps by running errands. He lives with his mother. His mother maintains the home. There are 3 children in the family.

 Please remember Alber in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Alber lives in the mountainous community of Arroyo Cano, home to approximately 8,000 residents.
 Typical houses are constructed of cement floors, wood walls and zinc roofs.
-The most commonly spoken language is Spanish.
+The spoken language is Spanish.

 The regional diet consists of maize, beans, bananas, plantains and rice.
 Common health problems in this area include infections, diarrhea and fevers.
-Most adults in Arroyo Cano are unemployed but some work as day laborers and earn the equivalent of $158 per month.
+Most adults in Arroyo Cano work as day laborers and earn the equivalent of $58 per month.
 This community needs potable water, garbage collection, schools, employment opportunities and vocational training.

-Your sponsorship allows the staff of Arroyo Cano Student Center to provide Alber with Bible teaching, medical checkups, vaccinations, nutritious meals, field trips, vocational training, typing courses and reading and writing classes.
+Your sponsorship allows the staff of Asociacion Centro de Desarrollo Integral El Eden to provide Alber with Bible teaching, medical checkups, vaccinations, nutritious food, sports competitions, field trips, uniforms, a library, vocational training, typing courses and reading and writing classes.
 The center staff will also provide vocational training and reading and writing courses for the parents or guardians of Alber.

 The Dominican Republic occupies the eastern two-thirds of the island of Hispaniola, which it shares with Haiti.
 It has a tropical climate, but moist, year-round trade winds keep temperatures between 72 and 83 degrees.